Rate limiting

 Packet-specific limits

-Some limits belong to one specific packet and do not close the socket.
+Some limits belong to one packet and do not close the socket.

 Create account